oliversalzburg/iac-aws-ignition/README.md

 1. In the **IAM** console, create a new **User**.

-   Any name is fine.
+   Any account-local unique name is fine.
 We assume `igniter` for this document.
    This user **DOES NOT** have AWS Management Console access.

    **Attach policies directly**, and select the **AdministratorAccess** policy.